 At this point, you can have more than just foot traffic on your floors.
 The curing process takes about 30 days.
 So, you will need to be extremely careful around the flooring for about a month.

 Don’t forget to clean your polyurethane brushes immediately after using them!

 Oil-Based vs Water-Based Polyurethane: Which Should You Use?

 Now that you know how long polyurethane takes to dry, you might be wondering about the factors that affect drying time and if you need to take any of them into consideration.

-There are oil-based sealers and water-based sealers, so you need to make sure which one works better for you and your floors or project.
+There are both oil-based and water-based polyurethane, so you need to make sure you use the right one for your project.

 During the drying and curing time, the oil or water will evaporate but the resin will be left behind.
 The resin will remain, which will leave a varnish coat on the floor.

 It’s also almost completely odorless which some people prefer, especially those sensitive to smells.
 You can easily clean it with water and it will not start to turn yellow as it ages.

 There is a major con of water-based polyurethane, though.
 It’s usually much less durable in high-traffic areas compared to oil-based ones.

 You might start to see damage or other issues on the parts of the floor where there is a large amount of foot traffic.